-Kyle Stoltzfus is a native of Lewisburg, Pennsylvania.
-After graduating from Maranatha Christian School in 1999, he earned an A.S. in Computer Science and also attended Sharon Mennonite Bible Institute for several terms.
-Following this, Kyle worked for a number of years as a network administrator and electrical controls technician.
+Maranatha Christian School in 1999, he earned an A.S. in Computer Science and also attended Sharon Mennonite Bible Institute for several terms.
+After this, Kyle worked for a number of years as a network administrator and electrical controls technician.
 Marlene and Kyle were married in 2008 and, a year later, they moved to Faith Builders.
 Kyle graduated from Faith Builders' Ministry Apprenticing Program in 2011 before coming on staff at FB.
-Kyle continued his education by completing Bachelors and then Masters studies focused on Church history and theology.
+He continued his education by completing Bachelors and then Masters studies focused on Church history and theology.
 He is now the Institute Academic Dean, an instructor, mentor, and the communications supervisor.
 Kyle enjoys reading, aviation, gardening, and parenting.
 Marlene (Schrock) Stoltzfus was born and lived in South Carolina until her family moved to a church plant in Athens, Tennessee.
 She was homeschooled through grade 12 and left the South for a number of terms at Sharon Mennonite Bible Institute and to teach school for several years in Lancaster County.
 Marlene has worked in a variety of jobs, including librarian, secretary, and teacher.
-She enjoys music, literature, and time in the kitchen and garden.

-Kyle and Marlene have four children: Elia, Devin, Charlotte and Charis.
-They want to continually learn and grow in the many dimensions of life and to share God's grace with others.

-Glendon & Starla Strickler
+She enjoys music, reading, and time in the kitchen and garden.
+Kyle and Marlene have five children: Elia, Devin, Charlotte, Charis, and Aiden.
+They want to learn and grow in the many dimensions of life and to share God's grace with others.
+60 Glendon & Starla Strickler FBCS ASST.
+ADMINISTRATOR, FBTI INSTRUCTOR, MENTOR Birthdates: March 3, 1978, January 3, 1973 Life Verse: Isaiah 42:3 Glendon Strickler is from Mount Joy, PA and spent his growing up years in Lancaster County.
+He attended grade